cbdavis33/stanpmx-library/README.md

 Basically, each directory is meant to be able to

 1) \*/\*/Simulate/ - Simulate fake data.
 Roughly a substitute for mrgsolve or RxODE.
-It's not necessarily as flexible and comprehensive, but \it's a good part of the workflow, partly so you can create some fake data to fit, and partly so you can quickly simulate data to check you've written your ODEs correctly.
+It's not necessarily as flexible and comprehensive as those, but it's a good part of the workflow, partly so you can create some fake data to fit, and partly so you can quickly simulate data to check you've written your ODEs correctly.
 I think it's an important step in the process.
 Since proportional error is a